Vector-Hector/aktivisti/README.md

-# die-linke-app-frontend
+# Aktivisti-frontend

-This project is the frontend application for the "DIE LINKE.
-App".
+This project is the frontend application for the "Aktivisti".
 It's a responsive Progressive Web App.

 ## General